maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 We need these options since \(x(t+1)\) means apply the function \(x\) to the argument \((t+1)\), whereas \(\sin(x)\) would be fine.
 How does one distinguish between the two?

 This option decides if we expect strict Maxima syntax.
-The default is `false`.
+The default is `no`.
 This option affects which patterns we search for when looking for missing stars.

 Some patterns must always be wrong.
 For example  `)(` must be missing a star, and so this pattern is always included.

-If set to `false`, this increases the range of things into which stars might be inserted.
-In particular when false we assume
+If set to `no`, this increases the range of things into which stars might be inserted.
+In particular when `no` we assume

 * The student's expression does not contain any functions, so that `f(x+1)` is looked for, and we expect `f*(x+1)`.
 * The student's expression does not contain any scientific notation, so that `3E2` (which Maxima interprets as `300.0`) is looked for, and expects `3*E*2`.

 ### Insert Stars ### {#Insert_Stars}

-If set to `true`  then the system will automatically insert *s into any patterns identified by Strict Syntax as needing them and will not throw a validation error.
+If set to `yes`  then the system will automatically insert *s into any patterns identified by Strict Syntax as needing them and will not throw a validation error.
 So, for example \(2(1-4x)\) will be changed to `2*(1-4*x)` on validation.

 ### Syntax Hint ### {#Syntax_Hint}